sensu/sensu-docs/content/sensu-go/5.5/reference/filters.md

 ### Event attributes

+When writing custom filters, event attributes are available for the filter during its execution.

 _Note: Event attributes are only available to filters and are not available for use with handlers or mutators_

 | has_check       |      |